software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 12
 >
 > Organize a Daily Scrum event at least once a week during each Sprint.
 Scheduling a Daily Scrum meeting at least two days before the end of the Sprint is probably a good idea.
+The Scrum Master should be in charge of facilitating the event.
+Remember to use the Sprint Backlog to track your progress during the event.

 {: .important-title }